 A chromatographic tool for computer assisted method development in Reversed Phase Liquid Chromatography (RPLC)

-“Develop your retention models to separate your sample components”
+“Save time developing your retention models to separate your sample components”

 - Integrates several working strategies to solve the chromatographers daily problems focused on method development.

 - Allows different approaches depending on whether the components of the mixture to be separated are traceable or not (unknown in number and/or nature).

 Academic, Government & Industrial

 Quality and product safety control

 Mchrom Scout will create completely independent projects for any of the strategies and working tools used.
 It has been designed by the chromatographer for a very wide range of chromatographers.